JRGTH/zfsmanager/README.md

 ZFS administration tool for [Webmin](http://www.webmin.com/).

 This is in early development, not for production.
 That being said, try this out in a virtual machine or anywhere else where data is non-critical.
-My hope is that this will ultimately provide Webmin with similar ZFS functionality to FreeNAS and XigmaNAS.
+My hope is that this will ultimately provide Webmin with similar ZFS functionality to FreeNAS and NAS4Free/XigmaNAS.

 This project lives at [GitHub](https://github.com/jonmatifa/zfsmanager), please provide all feedback and bug reports there.
 I am brand new to Perl and Webmin's API, so first I apologize for the shabby state the code is in, second any further contributions are greatly welcomed.
 I am learning a fair amount about ZFS along the way as well.